Key Details, Warnings & Disclaimer

 This is intended to be a once shot so unless something changes my mind (which could possibly be my own mind) it should finish here.
 Of course if you see that chapters have been added well then obviously something changed.

 I hope that all you lovely readers enjoyed reading this and consider leaving a review.
-Writers work of praise and constructive criticism after all.

 Until next time lovelies.